 You can also use sliding-folding doors as interior dividers or in place of walls (as long as they are not load-bearing walls).
 They may be ideal for separating your foyer and living room, or other rooms of your house.

 Where patio doors and french doors are restricted to smaller areas, sliding-folding doors open up extremely wide spaces, in fact up to 9 metres wide.
 Between 3 and 10 panels can be installed – depending on the entire width of the opening.
-The standard height of these doors are 2.1 metres, but can also be manufactured to a height of up to 2.7 metres.
+The standard height of these doors is 2.1 m, but can also be manufactured to a height of up to 2.7 m.

 When looking to open up your space, and effectively bring the outdoors in, consider aluminium and glass sliding-folding doors.

 Hinged and French Doors